Rollsigns from Fort McMurray, AB

 "Wood Buffalo Express" in its early history.
 On April 1, 1995, the city of Fort McMurray was merged with the

-contract was to be for 15 years, but was cancelled on May 21, 2015 in favour of in-house operation.
-For the
+The contract was to be for 15 years, but was cancelled on May 21, 2015 in favour of in-house operation.

-most part, transit service is still limited to the original City of Fort McMurray, with limited two days per week
+For the most part, transit service is still limited to the original City of Fort McMurray, with limited two days

-service to Anzac, Janvier and Conklin from Fort McMurray, and starting May 18, 2017, a three month trial
+per week service to Anzac, Janvier and Conklin from Fort McMurray, and starting May 18, 2017, a three

 The original